Translate

 Carved directly into the mountain, this system includes a reservoir and a channel designed to wash blood and refuse from altars periodically built on a bedrock platform carved into the stone itself.
 Radiocarbon dating performed by Cambridge University and Israel’s Weizmann Institute places the sites construction and last use around 1535 BCE, in the precise 30 year window the Bible situates Jacob's final years in Canaan.
 And just when Jacob leaves for Egypt with his sons, the site appears abruptly abandoned.

 The site’s architecture is not random.
-A west-facing altar matches Maimonides’ record that while ancient pagans prayed eastward toward the rising sun, Abraham turned west toward the sanctuary of the one true God.
+A west-facing altar matches Maimonides’ teaching that ancient pagans prayed eastward toward the rising sun, but Abraham turned away for the sun, west toward the sanctuary of the one true God.
 One chamber appears shaped for slaughter, another for burning sacrifices, and between them stands a matzevah—a standing stone remarkably consistent with Jacob’s pillar in Genesis 35: "Jacob set up a pillar at the site where God had spoken to him…”

 Zion Redeemed

 The Temple Mount is thus not just a place, it is the political fulcrum of Jewish indigeneity.
 Control the narrative of the Mount, and you control the legitimacy of Zionism itself.
-But, here lies the explosive twist: If the earliest Israelite sanctuary, altar, and stone pillar are actually located on the lower slope, not the summit, the entire frame of the modern conflict shifts.
+But, here lies the explosive twist: If the earliest Israelite sanctuary, altar, and stone pillar are actually located on the lower slope, not the Temple Mount summit, the entire frame of the modern conflict shifts.
 For Christians the implications touch salvation history.
-For Muslims, it challenges centuries of inherited tradition about the sacred geography and posits them bowing toward Zion before Mecca.
+For Muslims, it challenges centuries of inherited tradition about the sacred geography and posits them bowing south toward Zion, which would stand in the way of Mecca.
 But, for Jews, the ramifications are seismic!

 Bowing South to Zion